-Last year I wrote, “What, to a Slave Descendant, is your 4th of July?” to bring attention to the fact there is an increasing number of black Americans who don’t acknowledge or celebrate July 4th.
-Instead, many of them celebrate Juneteenth, a day that acknowledges when the last slaves learned they were free.
-Those slaves in Texas didn’t learn about their freedom until almost two years after the Emancipation Proclamation.
+Last year I wrote, “What, to a Slave Descendant, is your 4th of July?” to bring attention to the fact there is an increasing number of Black Americans who don’t acknowledge or celebrate July 4th.
+Instead, many of them celebrate Juneteenth, a day that acknowledges when the last enslaved Black people learned they were free.
+Those enslaved Black people in Texas didn’t learn about their freedom until over two years after the Emancipation Proclamation.
 Freedom means nothing if you don’t know you’re free.

 If a person tells you he or she is not celebrating July 4th, respect it.
 Save your chastising and educate yourself.
 If you need a good place to start, read the speech Frederick Douglass delivered on July 5, 1852, referred to as either “The Meaning of July Fourth for the Negro” or “What, to a Slave, is Your 4th of July?” in Corinthian Hall in Rochester N.Y.
 Freedom means nothing if you are ignorant of the true realities of America because, in a blink of an eye, you could find yourself in chains.